 Filing a dispute through the phone is almost always the wrong choice.
 It’s hard to document when you contacted Equifax about your credit report.
 You also might not be able to document what the customer service agent says.
 Some states forbid recording phone calls without both parties’ consent.
 This is important.
 If you have a problem with your dispute later on, you’ll need this key evidence and information.

-Many credit repair websites recommend using online submissions.
+Many of the best credit repair companies recommend using online submissions if you’re doing it yourself.
 These are generally processed quickly.
 It’s also easier to document what you’ve done.
 You can take screenshots of your submission and all the relevant documents.

 We recommend using old-fashioned snail mail for your dispute process.
 It’s not as fast as the online option.
 However, you can use things like certified mail and other tools to effectively document the process.
 This can help you a lot if you have problems with your dispute.